-Application form (including ownership certificates) As a general rule, an application form will not be accepted if it is incomplete in any way and not on the latest version of the form as published on the Planning Portal , or as published on the Council's website (as the case may be).
+Application form (including ownership certificates) As a general rule, an application form will not be accepted if it is incomplete or evidently inaccurate in any way and not on the latest version of the form as published on the Planning Portal , or as published on the Council's website (as the case may be).
 Further advice in available in the Planning Practice Guidance .
 An ownership certificate will often need to be completed stating the current ownership of the land to which the application relates, and whether there are any tenant farmers of it.
 A declaration must also be signed.
 In order for the form to be accepted, the correct certificate and declaration must be completed.
 Further advice in available in the Planning Practice Guidance .
 If you need to serve notice on other landowners, there are three types of notice which are available from the Planning Portal .
-Appropriate fee Most planning fees in England are set nationally by the government 62 .
+Appropriate fee Most planning fees in England are set nationally by the government 63 .
 Guidance on fees is available in the PPG whilst the Planning Portal have a fee calculator as well as a full fees schedule .
 The Council's fees for pre-application enquiries and other applications and services are also available online.
 Fees should be paid when submitting through the Planning Portal or online on the Council's website .
-Block plan A plan at 1:500 or 1:1000 scale (metric) showing the footprint of the proposed development, the existing built footprint within the site, the site boundaries and neighbouring buildings and roads.
-Conditions proforma (for applications seeking approval of details required by conditions) A schedule of the planning conditions subject of the application; the document(s) submitted in respect of each condition(s) and a description thereof; and, if relevant, the assessment, report, plan or drawing reference number(s) (and revision number(s)) relevant to each condition(s).
+Block plan A plan at 1:200 or 1:500 scale (metric) showing the footprint of the proposed development, the existing built footprint within the site, the site boundaries and neighbouring buildings and roads.
+Conditions pro- forma (for applications seeking approval of details required by conditions) A schedule of the planning conditions subject of the application; the document(s) submitted in respect of each condition(s) and a description thereof; and, if relevant, the assessment, report, plan or drawing reference number(s) (and revision number(s)) relevant to each condition(s).
+This must be capable of revision throughout the course of the application and should follow the template set out in Annex D .
+Conditions tracker (for applications seeking approval of details required by conditions) A full list of conditions on the host permission relevant to the application made which outline the status of each condition and the documents which have been submitted and/or approved as of the date of the application, including to which phase(s)/area(s) of the development they relate.
 This must be capable of revision throughout the course of the application.
-Conditions tracker (for applications seeking approval of details required by conditions) A full list of conditions on the host permission relevant to the application made which outline the status of each condition and the documents which have been submitted and/or approved as of the date of the application, including to which phase(s)/area(s) of the development they relate.

-62 The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012 (as amended)
+63 The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012 (as amended)